 Master of Arts Integration

-The Presidential Scholar continues to provide assistance to the College of Fine Arts and Communication in the development of its Master of Arts Integration program, which will train educators to infuse arts instruction throughout their curriculum so as to deepen student learning and appreciation for the arts, while also raising student achievement.
+The Presidential Scholar continues to provide support to the College of Fine Arts and Communication in the implementation of its Master of Arts in Interdisciplinary Arts Infusion program, which will train educators to infuse arts instruction throughout their curriculum so as to deepen student learning and appreciation for the arts, while also raising student achievement.

 All SySTEMs Go